Balance8/wdi-dt-57/README.md

 #### Important

-"Nested" repos are not permitted.
-Therefore, if there is any code/projects that you want to put in its own repo, be sure to create/move those folders out of the student repo.
+**"Nested" repos are never permitted**.
+Therefore, if you have important code, such as your projects, that belongs in its own repo, **be sure to put that code in folders outside of the class repo**.

 ### Instructional Team